mau-jac/1T6-F21/wk3/one-drive.md

 > When you right click on 1B4 folder in file explorer, notice that you have 5 new actions in the context window (Share, View online, View history, Always keep on this device, and Free up space)

-1. Right click on **1B4** folder, choose Share and explore the options.
+1. To share a folder or a file with someone, Right click on the item and choose "Share".

-2. Choose Anyone with the link, give editing permissions, and set expiration date 25/01/2021.
+2. For example, you can choose "Anyone with the link", give editing permissions, and set expiration date.

 ### Step 4: Space